Toddish/Verify/README.md

 ## Installation

-Run these commands on the CLI:
+Run this command on the CLI:

     php artisan bundle:install verify
-    php artisan migrate verify

 You should now have all the tables imported, complete with a sample user, called **admin**, with a password of **password**.